 The Company is a guarantor under a tooling financing program.
 The tooling financing program involves a third party that provides tooling suppliers with financing subject to a Company guarantee.
 Payments from the third party to the tooling supplier are approved by the Company prior to the funds being advanced.
-The amounts loaned to the tooling suppliers through this financing arrangement do not appear on the Company's interim condensed consolidated balance sheet.
-At March 31, 2023, the amount of the off-balance sheet program financing was \$11,918 (December 31, 2022 - \$4,584) representing the maximum amount of undiscounted future payments the Company could be required to make under the guarantee.
+The amounts loaned to the tooling suppliers through this financing arrangement do not appear on the Company's interim condensed consolidated balance sheet unless the sale on the corresponding tooling project has been recognized, at which point a tooling trade payable on the project is recorded.
+At September 30, 2023, the amount of the off-balance sheet program financing was \$16,156 (December 31, 2022 - \$4,584) representing the maximum amount of undiscounted future payments the Company could be required to make under the guarantee.